thingsboard/thingsboard-pe-k8s/README.md

 - `postgres` - use PostgreSQL database;
 - `cassandra` - use Cassandra database;

-To run PostgreSQL in replica-mode you have to [install](https://helm.sh/docs/intro/install/) `helm`.
-After this add Bitnami helm repository using this command:

-`
-$ helm repo add bitnami https://charts.bitnami.com/bitnami
-`

 **NOTE**: According to the database type corresponding kubernetes resources will be deployed (see `postgres.yml` or `postgres-ha_values.yaml` for postgres with replication, `cassandra.yml` for details).